raydak-labs/configarr/docs/docs/examples.md

       - trash_ids:
           - example-in-config-cf
         quality_profiles:
-          - name: WEB-1080p # name must match with given profiles (found in recyclarr or trashguide)
+          - name: WEB-1080p # name must match with given profiles (found in recyclarr or TRaSH-Guides)
             # score: 0 # Uncomment this line to add custom scoring

       # Overwrite existing scores
       - trash_ids:
           - e6258996055b9fbab7e9cb2f75819294 # WEB Tier 01
         quality_profiles:
-          - name: WEB-1080p # name must match with given profiles (found in recyclarr or trashguide)
+          - name: WEB-1080p # name must match with given profiles (found in recyclarr or TRaSH-Guides)
             score: 123
 ```

-## Using templates from TrashGuide/Recyclarr but different names
+## Using templates from TRaSH-Guides/Recyclarr but different names

 This is currently not possible.
 What you can do is copy those templates and paste it locally mounted folder.